 The Ozone, sank offshore in 1925 and now forms a breakwater where a paddlewheel can still be seen above the water-line.

 Portarlington has a rich history with heritage-listed buildings, museums, pier and marina and restaurants.
-The region boasts an array of fine wines; be sure to set aside a time to check out wineries such as Scotchmans Hill, Bellarine Estate and Terindah Estate.
+The region boasts an array of fine wines; be sure to set aside a time to check out wineries such as Scotchmans Hill and Terindah Estate.
 Ask us about bus tours and Portarlington minibus hire for safe and comfortable transport to and from the wineries.

 Naturally, you’ll also enjoy fine cuisine in Portarlington’s diverse cafes and restaurants.
 Portarlington celebrates the Mussel Festival in January.
 Fresh local mussels are a feast not to be missed.